SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Evaluation

-For \textit{NSFW} prompts, the original model (ORG) and several baselines frequently regenerate explicit content, such as unclothed figures or insufficiently obscured regions.
+\textbf{Qualitative Comparison}.
+Figures~\ref{fig:case_unlearn_nsfw} and~\ref{fig:case_unlearn_vangogh} in Appendix~\ref{app_subsubsec:forgetting} show representative generations for \textit{NSFW} and \textit{Van Gogh Style} prompts.
+For \textit{NSFW}, the original model (ORG) and several baselines frequently regenerate explicit content, such as unclothed figures or insufficiently obscured regions.
 While methods like ESD and DoCo achieve partial suppression, they often leave visible remnants or introduce artifacts.
-For \textit{Van Gogh Style}, many baselines (e.g., UCE and RECE) fail to completely eliminate the stylized visual features, with residual textures persisting in the outputs.
+For \textit{Van Gogh Style}, many baselines (e.g., UCE and RECE) fail to completely eliminate the stylized visual features, with residual textures persisting.
 By contrast, \saferedirector consistently removes the targeted content across both tasks, with no observable stylistic or explicit remnants.
-These qualitative results align with the quantitative findings and confirm that \saferedirector delivers highly reliable concept erasure.
+These qualitative results are consistent with the quantitative findings and further support the strong forgetting performance of \saferedirector.